Are you searching for ways of how to import Brother Embroidery Designs? Let us take you through easy-to-follow step-by-step.

 The first thing you need to do to prep your design is to choose the file.

 There are a lot of such designs available for free on a few websites.
 But there are also those that you have to buy.
-Moreover, you can get your own customized design.
+Moreover, you can get your personalized, customized design.

 If you want free embroidery designs, we suggest you get them from trusted websites.
 For instance, Brother has its own website Brother.com, where you can download free designs without any concern.